uo-ec607/lectures/README.md

-# Data science for economists!!!!
+# Data science for economists!!!

 This is a graduate economics seminar taught by [Grant McDermott](http://grantmcdermott.com) at the University of Oregon.